ZackWilde27/FlatOut2_SwapGameMode_xNya/README.md

 There's both a regular version, and online-friendly version

-The online-friendly version makes the RNG completely deterministic, so that everybody in the lobby gets the same results and desync's don't occur
+The online-friendly version makes the RNG completely deterministic, so that everybody in the lobby gets the same results and desyncs don't occur

 <br>